 In a seated position, cross your affected foot over the knee of your other leg.
 Grasp the toes of your painful foot and slowly pull them toward you in a controlled fashion.
 Place your other hand along the plantar fascia.
 The fascia should feel like a tight band along the bottom of your foot when stretched.
 Hold the stretch for 10 seconds.
 Repeat this 20 times for each foot.

-To learn more about our Foot & Ankle Treatments, please call us at (219) 795-3360 to schedule a consultation.
+To learn more about our Foot & Ankle Treatments, please schedule a consultation with one of our top doctors today!
+Call us at 219.795.3360 or fill out the form in our contact page.
 Bone & Joint Specialists are proud to serve Valparaiso, Highland, Merrillville, and Hobart, IN.